dyanarose/dyanarose.github.io/source/_posts/2017-08-04-so-you-need-to-edit-data-in-a-parquet-file.markdown

 published: true
 ---

 You've uncovered a problem in your beautiful parquet files, some piece of data either snuck in, or was calculated incorrectly, or there was just a bug.
-Lucky for you, you know what changes you need to make to correct the data, but how do you do it?
+You know exactly how to correct the data, but how do you update the files?

 tl;dr: [spark-edit-examples](https://github.com/dyanarose/parquet-edit-examples)

 ### It's all immutable

-Our data is immutable.
+The problem we have when we need to edit the data is that our data structures are immutable.

-Parquet files are append only.
+You can add partitions to Parquet files, but you can't edit the data in place.
 Spark DataFrames are immutable.
-But we need to mutate that data.

-And we can, we just need to accept that we won't be doing it in place.
-We will need to recreate the Parquet files and use Spark Schemas and UDFs to modify the troublesome data spots.
+But ultimately we can mutate the data, we just need to accept that we won't be doing it in place.
+We will need to recreate the Parquet files using a combination of schemas and UDFs to correct the bad data.

 ## Schemas

-When you read data into a Spark DataFrame, you can provide a schema.
+Reading in data using a schema gives you a lot of power over the resultant structure of the DataFrame (not to mention it makes reading in json files a lot faster, and will allow you to union compatible Parquet files)

 #### Case 1: I need to drop an entire column
 To drop an entire column, read the data in with a schema that doesn't contain that column.
 When you write the DataFrame back out, the column will no longer exist